 Store between 20°C to 25°C (68°F to 77°F).
 Excursions permitted between 15°C and 30°C (59°F and 86°F).
 Protect from moisture.

-The patient should be instructed not to remove the blister from the unit-dose pouch until the patient is ready to consume the sublingual tablet inside.
+The patient should be instructed not to remove the sublingual tablet from the unit-dose pouch until the patient is ready to consume it.

 Additional Intermezzo Information